kevin-chalmers/set08103/lectures/lecture06/README.md

-# Lecture 06: Defining Issues and Trackin Issues
+# Lecture 06: Defining Issues and Tracking Issues

 Link to WIP and workflow